rickkas7/particle-webhooks/README.md

 Before we get too far, this tutorial assumes you're familar with [JSON files] (http://www.w3schools.com/json/).
 JSON is a text-based data exchange format for passing data between devices or to and from APIs.
 As a refresher, the link at the beginning of this paragraph may be helpful.

+**Updated March 3, 2017:** There is now information on using the body feature, which allows much more complicated Mustache variable declarations and JSON data structures.

 ## Using the Webhook Builder
 The basics of the webhook builder are described in the [documentation] (https://docs.particle.io/guide/tools-and-features/webhooks/) but I'll include a few handy tips here.